Phillies vs Marlins Odds, Spread, and Total

 Phillies vs Marlins Betting Trends

-- Philadelphia is 6-3 SU in its last nine games against Miami.
+- Philadelphia is 1-6 SU in its last seven games on the road.

-- Philadelphia is 1-5 SU in its last six games on the road.
+- The total has gone OVER in four of Philadelphia's last five games when playing on the road against Miami.

-- The total has gone UNDER in five of Miami's last six games.
+- The total has gone UNDER in five of Miami's last seven games.

-- The total has gone OVER in six of Miami's last seven games against Philadelphia.
+- The total has gone OVER in seven of Miami's last eight games against Philadelphia.

 Phillies vs Marlins Injury Reports